Toniq-Labs/extendable-token/README.md

 * subscribe - Provide interface for notification subscription

 ## Rationale
 Tokens can be used in a wide variety of circumstances, from cryptocurrency ledgers to in-game assets and more.
 These tokens can serve different purposes and therefore need to allow for a wide variety of functionalities.
-On the otherhand, 3rd party tools that need to integrate with tokens would benefit from a standardized interface.
+On the other hand, 3rd party tools that need to integrate with tokens would benefit from a standardized interface.

 EXT Standard promotes modular development of tokens using extensions and a common core.
-Token developers can developer their tokens based on their exact use case, and 3rd party developers can build tools around these tokens using the standarized interfaces.
+Token developers can developer their tokens based on their exact use case, and 3rd party developers can build tools around these tokens using the standardized interfaces.

 ## Interface Specification
 The ext-core standard requires the following public entry points: